ROBelgium/MSNoise/doc/installation.rst

 MSNoise is a set of Python codes that use a database (sqlite or MySQL) and the `find` command.

+Currently, MSNoise is *NOT* a regulare Python Package, which means:

+* It doesn't have a setup.py file.
+* It should not be installed in the lib/site-packages folder of the current python installation.
+* It will create folder *within* its root folder (CROSS_CORRELATION, STACKS, MWCS, DTT folders).
+Thus:
+* It should be installed in a folder that is writable to the user.

+This should change in the future.
+Until then, when multiple users want to use MSNoise on the same machine, it would be better to have a copy of MSNoise for each (even: one copy for each "project").

 To run MSNoise, you need:

 *   A recent version of Python (2.7.x recommended).
 We suggest using Anaconda_ with extra modules ([+] modules are already distributed with Anaconda_):